 Single Touch Payroll was introduced 1 July 2018 for businesses with 20+ staff.
 From 1 July 2019, small businesses (with fewer than 20 employees) and larger businesses, who had extensions granted through their accounting software, will also need to start reporting using Single Touch Payroll.
-Here’s how to get ready for the switch.
+While the ATO has recently announced the exception for ‘closely held payees’ above, all other employers must be ready to get ready for the switch.

 What is Single Touch Payroll (STP)?